-These variables collectively constitute the optimization parameters that require iterative refinement at each time step.
+These variables collectively constitute the optimization parameters that require iterative refinement at each time step system constraints.

-Reward Function: The reward function is designed to align with the optimization objective while adhering to system constraints.
 It evaluates the agent's actions by penalizing deviations from the desired outcome, ensuring that the learning process encourages improvements in system performance.
 The reward is mathematically defined as: